venusaur/Frequency-Sweeper/readme.md

 ```

 ## TODO
+- Implement way to export data to CSV
 - GUI interface via python or C# that communicates via serial
 - Test arduino code with traditional IMS
 - Attempt to implement hardware timing instead of software timed code